kishore08-07/System-Dashboard/README.md

 - Battery information is only available on systems with battery
 - Process CPU usage is calculated based on process time

-## License

-[Your License Here]

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests.